-Dish soap: The Oregon State University extension service recommends mixing 3 tablespoons of dish soap with a gallon of water to kill spider mites.
-Spray the soap solution on infested plant leaves weekly, as needed.
+- Dish soap: The Oregon State University Extension service recommends mixing 3 tablespoons of dish soap with a gallon of water to kill spider mites.
+Fill a spray bottle and spray the soap solution on infested plant leaves weekly, as needed.

 How to Get Rid of Spider Mites Chemically

 Spider mite problems may resolve on their own, especially if their numbers are low and your yard attracts their natural predators.
 But if other DIY methods haven’t worked for you, control spider mites with chemical pesticides.

 While you generally should avoid using pesticides because they can kill beneficial insects, there’s a version that will eliminate spider mites and nothing else.
 Only effective on contact with adult spider mites, insecticidal soap or horticultural oil should cover both sides of leaves.

 Note: If your plants are stressed from drought or outside temperatures are high, do not use insecticidal soap or horticultural oil.
 Check the labels of these products to see which plants can safely withstand application.
 Some plants are too sensitive to the ingredients.

 Insecticidal soap (or horticultural oil) will most likely work best for indoor plants, where the environment is climate-controlled.

 Diatomaceous earth, which is made from fossils of aquatic organisms, is an organic pesticide that is lethal to arachnids and insects but non-toxic to humans.
 Sprinkle the food-grade version on infected plants and soil.
 It will dehydrate the spider mites’ exoskeletons, killing them.